PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 ![image](https://user-images.githubusercontent.com/11084018/158298515-6e9a4f03-aceb-4077-ae67-d2e44b9dcca5.png)

+### Try to Steal WiFi Credentials

+TODO

 ## Disable Flash Encryption

 If the user wishes to disable flash encryption, please follow the steps below.

+**CAUTION: The following procedure can only be performed 3 times, due to the limited size of the FLASH_CRYPT_CNT eFuse.**

 First, open the configuration menu, navigate to `Security features`, and disable the option `Enable flash encryption on boot`.